pytask-dev/pytask/docs/source/tutorials/write_a_task.md

 # Write a task

-Starting from the project structure in the {doc}`previous tutorial <set_up_a_project>`, this tutorial teaches you how to write your first task.
+Starting from the project structure in the {doc}`previous tutorial <set_up_a_project>`, you will learn how to write your first task.

-By default, pytask will look for tasks in modules whose name is prefixed with `task_`.
+pytask will look for tasks in modules whose name is prefixed with `task_`.
 Tasks are functions in these modules whose name also starts with `task_`.

-Our first task will be defined in `src/my_project/task_data_preparation.py` and it will generate artificial data which will be stored in `bld/data.pkl`.
-We will call the function in the module {func}`task_create_random_data`.
+Our first task, {func}`task_create_random_data`, will be defined in `src/my_project/task_data_preparation.py` and it will generate artificial data which will be stored in `bld/data.pkl`.

 ```
 my_project